jlputter/bookbot/README.md

-# bookbot is a project
+# bookbot is my first project!